AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

   ========================= Time-series options:
   -TimeSeries               Target time-series identifier or unique ID -TimeRange                Time-range for overwrite in ISO8061/ISO8601 (defaults to start/end points) -Command                  Append operation to perform.
-One of Auto, Append, OverwriteAppend, Reflected, DeleteAllPoints. [default: Auto]
+One of Auto, Append, OverwriteAppend, Reflected, DeleteAllPoints, DeleteTimeRange. [default: Auto]
   -GradeCode                Optional grade code for all appended points -Qualifiers               Optional qualifier list for all appended points